Pabau GO app

 Pabau’s digital forms automate this documentation with built-in consent workflows, injection plotting tools, and secure patient portals for aftercare instruction delivery.

-An allergan treatment record form is a clinical documentation template that captures essential details of any aesthetic procedure using Allergan products.
-It serves as both a consent document and a treatment log, recording patient baseline information, product specifics, injection technique, and post-treatment guidance.
+An Allergan injection site record is a clinical documentation template that captures every detail of an aesthetic procedure using Allergan products.
+It works as both a consent document and a treatment log, recording patient baseline information, the exact product and batch used, the injection map, and post-treatment guidance on one patient timeline.

-Allergan Aesthetics (now part of AbbVie) manufactures a broad portfolio of injectable and device-based aesthetic treatments.
-An allergan treatment record ensures practitioners document each application consistently, whether administering Botox (onabotulinumtoxinA) for dynamic wrinkles, Juvederm dermal fillers for volume loss, or CoolSculpting for submental and body contouring.
+Allergan Aesthetics (now part of AbbVie) makes a broad portfolio of injectable and device-based treatments.
+A single Botox treatment record can cover them all, whether you are administering Botox (onabotulinumtoxinA) for frown lines, Juvederm dermal fillers for volume loss, or CoolSculpting and CoolTone for body contouring and muscle toning.

-The form creates a clinical audit trail that supports informed consent, tracks adverse reactions, and satisfies regulatory documentation requirements under MHRA (UK), FDA (US), and CQC guidelines.
+The record creates a clinical audit trail that supports informed consent, tracks adverse reactions, and satisfies documentation requirements under MHRA (UK), FDA (US), and CQC guidance.
+That combination is what a generic consent form on its own does not give you.

-How to use an allergan treatment record form
+How to use an Allergan injection site record

-Completing an allergan treatment record follows a structured workflow that mirrors the clinical consultation and treatment process:
+Completing an Allergan injection site record follows a structured workflow that mirrors the clinical consultation and treatment process:

 1. Patient identification and baseline: Record the patient’s full name, date of birth, and contact details.
-Also document medical history including any known neuromuscular disorders, pregnancy status, or allergy history.
+Document medical history too, including any known neuromuscular disorders, pregnancy status, or allergy history.
 This section establishes contraindication screening before any treatment proceeds.

-3. Product selection and dosage: Record the exact Allergan product used (e.g. Botox Cosmetic, SKINVIVE by Juvederm, CoolSculpting Elite).
-Also note the total dose in units or milliliters, batch/lot number, expiry date, and storage temperature confirmation.
+3. Product selection and dosage: Record the exact Allergan product used (for example Botox Cosmetic, SkinVive by Juvederm, or CoolSculpting Elite).
+Note the total dose in units or milliliters, batch/lot number, expiry date, and storage temperature confirmation.
 This ensures traceability for adverse event reporting and product recalls.

 4. Injection technique documentation: Note the specific injection points, depth, angle, and needle gauge used.
 Many practices now use injection plotting software to create a visual map of injection sites for consistency across repeat treatments and clinician handover.